 The statement should be 10-12 pages in length, double-spaced, with sufficient margins.
 Careful attention should be paid to spelling, grammar, and style.
-For all three papers it is extremely valuable to have both a theological editor and a grammatical editor before submitting it to the Ministerial Guidance Committee.

 The flavor of the statement should be confessional.
 Each section should have the tone of expressing, "I believe these things" without woodenly repeating that phrase.